Paradise Lost: Synopsis

 Adam and Eve are presented as having a romantic and sexual relationship while still being without sin.
 They have passions and distinct personalities.
-Satan, disguised in the form of a serpent, successfully tempts Eve to eat from the Tree by preying on her vanity and tricking her with rhetoric.
+Satan, having returned to the Garden, possessing and disguised in the body of a serpent, successfully tempts Eve to eat from the Tree by preying on her vanity and tricking her with rhetoric.
 Adam, learning that Eve has sinned, knowingly commits the same sin.
 He declares to Eve that since she was made from his flesh, they are bound to one another – if she dies, he must also die.
 In this manner, Milton portrays Adam as a heroic figure, but also as a greater sinner than Eve, as he is aware that what he is doing is wrong.

 Image extracted from page 362 of The Poetical Works of John Milton.
 Containing Paradise Lost.
 Paradise Regained.
 Samson Agonistes, and his Poems on several occasions, by Milton, John, Michael Burghers (1695).

-After eating the fruit, Adam and Eve experience lust for the first time, which renders their next sexual encounter with one another unpleasant.
+After eating the fruit, Adam and Eve experience lust for the first time, which renders their next sexual encounter with one another more passionate.
 At first, Adam is convinced that Eve was right in thinking that eating the fruit would be beneficial.
 However, they soon fall asleep and have terrible nightmares, and after they awake, they experience guilt and shame for the first time.
 Realising that they have committed a terrible act against God, they engage in mutual recrimination.

 Meanwhile, Satan returns triumphantly to Hell, amid the praise of his fellow fallen angels.
-He tells them about how their scheme worked and Mankind has fallen, giving them complete dominion over Paradise.
-As he finishes his speech, however, the fallen angels around him become hideous snakes, and soon enough, Satan himself turns into a snake, deprived of limbs and unable to talk.
+He tells them about how their scheme worked and Mankind has fallen, giving them complete dominion over the Earth.
+As he finishes his speech, however, the fallen angels around him become snakes, and soon enough, Satan himself turns into a snake, deprived of limbs and unable to talk.
 Thus, they share the same punishment, as they shared the same guilt.

 Eve appeals to Adam for reconciliation of their actions.
 Her encouragement enables them to approach God, and plead for forgiveness.
 In a vision shown to him by the Archangel Michael, Adam witnesses everything that will happen to Mankind until the Great Flood.
 Adam is very upset by this vision of the future, so Michael also tells him about Mankind's potential redemption from original sin through Jesus Christ (whom Michael calls "King Messiah").
 Adam and Eve are cast out of Eden, and Michael says that Adam may find "a paradise within thee, happier far".
 Adam and Eve now have a more distant relationship with God, who is omnipresent but invisible (unlike the tangible Father in the Garden of Eden).